robbiemparks/robbiemparks.github.io/_pages/press.md

 author_profile: true
 ---

+Lots to be added in an update here.
+Watch this space!

 <b>Magnitude, demographics and dynamics of the effect of the first wave of the COVID-19 pandemic on all-cause mortality in 21 industrialized countries, Nature Medicine, 2020</b>

 <a href='https://uk.reuters.com/article/uk-health-coronavirus-deaths-excess/uk-italy-spain-had-high-excess-deaths-in-first-pandemic-wave-study-finds-idUKKBN26Z151' target="_blank">UK, Italy, Spain had high 'excess deaths' in first pandemic wave, study finds</a>, <b>Reuters</b>, October 2020<br>